ucsb-cs148-w23/project-t04-interactivesolarsystem/README.md

 ## Project Name: Interactive Solar System

-Description: we aim to use graphical engine which will produce simulated views of any body in the solar system from any point in space.
+Description: we aim to use graphical engine which will produce simulated views of planets in the solar system from any point in space.

 ##
 Aashay Parab aashay322